======================================================================

 Family Relations, 1994 Burgess Award for Outstanding Career in Theory

 and Research.
-In addition, Gottman takes a spot in the Psychotherapy
+In addition, Gottman was chosen as one of the

-Networker's Top 10 Most Influential Therapists of the past
+Psychotherapy Networker's Top 10 Most Influential Therapists of the

 In 2021, Gottman received an honorary Doctor of Science degree from